usnistgov/PrivacyEngCollabSpace/README.md

 The NIST Privacy Engineering Collaboration Space is an online venue open to the public where practitioners can discover, share, discuss, and improve upon open source tools, solutions, and processes that support privacy engineering and risk management.

 ## Focus Areas
-We have launched this space with an initial focus on de-identification and privacy risk assessment tools and use cases, and welcome [feedback](mailto:collabspace@nist.gov) on topics of interest from the community.
+We have launched this space with an initial focus on disassociability and privacy risk assessment tools and use cases, and welcome [feedback](mailto:collabspace@nist.gov) on topics of interest from the community.

-* **De-identification:** a technique or process applied to a dataset with the goal of preventing or limiting certain types of privacy risks to individuals, protected groups, and establishments, while still allowing for the production of aggregate statistics.
-This focus area includes a broad scope of de-identification to allow for noise-introducing techniques such as differential privacy, data masking, and the creation of synthetic datasets that are based on privacy-preserving models.
+* **Disassociability:** a technique or process applied to a dataset with the goal of preventing or limiting certain types of privacy risks to individuals, protected groups, and establishments, while still allowing for the production of aggregate statistics.
+This focus area includes a broad scope of disassociability to allow for noise-introducing techniques such as differential privacy, data masking, and the creation of synthetic datasets that are based on privacy-preserving models.

 * **Privacy Risk Assessment:** a process that helps organizations to analyze and assess privacy risks for individuals arising from the processing of their data.
 This focus area includes, but is not limited to, risk models, risk assessment methodologies, and approaches to determining privacy risk factors.